truong2710-cyber/DQN-DoubleDQN-FlappyBird/README.md

 ##### How to run:
 * Run `pip3 install -r requirements.txt` to install dependencies.
 * Run `python main.py --restore=./checkpoint/model_double_80000.pth` to test the pretrained model.
-* Run `python dqn.py --train=True --type='dqn'` to train the model from the beginning.
+* Run `python main.py --train=True --type=dqn` to train the model from the beginning.
 You can also increase FPS in game/flappy_bird.py script for faster training.

 ##### Flags:
 * `--restore`: load pretrained weight to restore training or test.